jsenv/https-local/README.md

 > node ./install_certificate_authority.mjs

-ℹ authority root certificate not found in filesystem Generating authority root certificate valid for 20 years...
+ℹ authority root certificate not found in filesystem Generating authority root certificate with a validity of 20 years...
 ✔ authority root certificate written at /Users/dmail/https_localhost/http_localhost_root_certificate.crt ℹ You should add root certificate to mac OS keychain ℹ You should add root certificate to Firefox